ericb/ciri/docs/source/usage.rst

 Notice that each of these interactions utilize the same base polymorphic schema class, but will return different schema instances depending on the usage.
-This is important to know when performing checks like :function:`isinstance`, but for most other intents and purposes, they can be considered functionally equivalent.
+This is important to know when performing checks like `isinstance`, but for most other intents and purposes, they can be considered functionally equivalent.

 Here's a bit of code that may make that more clear: